Cascade-Public-Media/festival.crosscut.com/README.md

 Developing with BrowserSync:

 - Run `gulp watch`.
 This starts a local mini-server, provides a URL to view the site (http://localhost:3000), and will open the URL in a browser automatically.
 BrowserSync reloads the page automatically when changes are saved.

+- Templates: Uses [Nunjucks](https://mozilla.github.io/nunjucks/) templating engine.
+Individual pages can be found in `./src/pages`.
+Partials and base template files can be found in `./src/templates`.
+Variables are stored as JSON in `./src/data`.